d-vf/phd-website-content/en/degest/estrutura-en.md

 - Business Analytics and Simulation
 - Advanced Seminar in Information Systems
 - Research in Health Systems and Services
-- Specialization Elective I
+- Specialisation Elective I
-- Specialization Elective II
+- Specialisation Elective II

 Curricular units should be selected in agreement with the programme coordination and in line with the student's research direction.

-## Transversal Skills Block
+### Transversal Skills Block

 The Transversal Skills Block corresponds to **6 ECTS**.